Skip to main content

 Westend61 / Getty Images

-Its’s easy to get caught up in gift buying and gift giving during the holiday season, especially with the excitement of having a new baby in the house.
-As hard as it may be, it’s OK to skip the gifts for baby’s first Christmas.
+It’s easy to get caught up in gift buying and gift giving during the holiday season, especially with the excitement of having a new baby in the house.
+As hard as it may be, skipping the gifts for baby’s first Christmas is OK.
 The temptation for friends and family members to spoil a baby on their first Christmas is real, but also unnecessary.

 Let’s face it, your baby isn’t going to remember any of their first Christmas anyway.
-If people really want to buy a gift for your baby, ask for items you need that are practical.
+If people really want to buy a gift for your baby, ask for practical items you need.
 The Royal Mint also notes that silver was always a common gift for newborns, and a silver coin was seen as good luck.
 Gifts that are practical or symbolic are always appreciated.

 Whatever traditions you begin, or crafts you create, they’ll be treasured in your family for years to come.
 Don’t put too much pressure on yourself to make perfect memories — the messiness of little babies is part of the cuteness.
 And while your baby won’t remember, you will, and the keepsakes will last forever.